 History of the Paul-Hindemith-Society in Berlin

-The Paul-Hindemith-Society in Berlin was founded 1966 as „Society of the Friends of the Public University for Music and Performing Arts in Berlin“ by, amongst others, such unforgettable personalities like Maria Ivogün, Boris Blacher, Hans Chemin-Petit, Gottfried von Einem, Hans Scharoun, Hans Heinz Stuckenschmidt and Herbert von Karajan.
-As chairperson of the society acted Elisabeth Grümmer, Dr. Joachim Tiburtius, Eberhard Finke, and others.
-The present chairwoman is Roswith Staege, Professor for transverse flute at the Berlin University of Arts and international acting.
+The Paul-Hindemith-Society in Berlin (PHG) was originally founded in 1966 as „Society of the Friends of the Public University for Music and Performing Arts in Berlin“ by, amongst others, such unforgettable personalities as Maria Ivogün, Boris Blacher, Hans Chemin-Petit, Gottfried von Einem, Hans Scharoun, Hans Heinz Stuckenschmidt and Herbert von Karajan.
+Former chairpersons include Elisabeth Grümmer, Dr. Joachim Tiburtius, Eberhard Finke and Wolfgang Böttcher until his death in 2021.
+Roswitha Staege, Professor for transverse flute at the Berlin University of the Arts (UdK), holds the chair at present.

 Paul Hindemith and Berlin

-In Mai 1927, Paul Hindemith (1895 – 1963) started his teaching activity at the Berlin Public University for Music, being hardly over 30 years and one of the most respected composers of the younger generation.
-The provocative and ironical sound of his music had created his reputation as „enfant terrible“; now the composer and viola player established himself with his teaching post in Berlin.
-He stayed there – with disruptions during the era of the national socialism – during an important decade.
-Together with Max Bruch, Engelbert Humperdinck, Franz Schreker and Boris Blacher he belongs to the well-respected and internationally distinguished teachers for composition which the Berlin Public University for Music – nowadays the Berlin University of Arts – features in its history.
+Paul Hindemith (1895 – 1963), being hardly 30 years old and one of the most respected composers of the younger generation at that time, started his teaching activity at the Berlin Public University for Music in May 1927.
+The composer and viola player, who had earned the reputation "enfant terrible" because of the provocative and ironical sound of his music, established himself easily in his teaching position.
+He remained in Berlin during that important decade.
+Together with Max Bruch, Engelbert Humperdinck, Franz Schreker and Boris Blacher he belongs to the circle of well respected and internationally distinguished teachers for composition that the Berlin Public University for Music – today the Berlin University of the Arts – featured in its history.

-During Hindemith's time in Berlin, pedagogical ambitions became important.
-Hindemith taught in an unorthodox and dedicated way.
-He participated in the experimental work of the trial broadcasting station of the University where he taught the soundtrack course.
-In 1930, he brought the musical festivals of Donaueschingen and Baden-Baden under the title „New Music Berlin“ to the University.
-He collaborated also in cultivating early music.
-For historical performances, valuable instruments from the collection of the University, nowadays the Museum of Musical Instruments, were used.
-Besides his activities at University, Hindemith was a honorary teacher at the public music school in Neukölln.
+During Hindemith's time in Berlin pedagogical ambitions gained in importance.
+Hindemith was dedicated to teaching but his methods were unorthodox.
+He participated in the experimental work of the pilot broadcast station of the university where he also taught the soundtrack course.
+In 1930, he succeeded in bringing the music festivals of Donaueschingen and Baden-Baden to the university under the heading “New Music Berlin“, but he also explored, played and supported early music.
+For the early music concerts he would use valuable, historical instruments from the collection of the university, now in the Museum of Musical Instruments.
+Besides his activities at the university, he was also an honorary teacher at the public music school in Neukölln.

-A few weeks after the end of world war II, the Lord Mayor of Berlin, Arthur Werner, asked Hindemith to return as director of the University.
-But Hindemith did not respond to this and subsequent advances, although he visited Berlin often.
-Between 1949 and his demise, he conducted nearly 30 times performances in concert halls in Berlin, especially in the hall of the University where he conducted the Berlin philharmonic.
-This hall at the Hardenbergstraße which was inaugurated in 1954, was for a long time called by the man on the street “Hindemith's railway station“.
+A few weeks after the end of world war II, the Mayor of Berlin, Arthur Werner, urged Hindemith to return to Berlin offering him the directorship of the university.
+But Hindemith did not respond nor to subsequent advances although he visited Berlin often.
+Between 1949 and his death, he conducted almost 30 performances in Berlin, many in the university’s concert hall where he conducted the Berlin Philharmonic Orchestra.
+The university concert hall at Hardenbergstrasse, inaugurated in 1954, was called for a long time by the man on the street “Hindemith's railway station“.